crowdin/mobile-sdk-ios/README.md

 ## Setup SDK

-To start use CrowdinSDK you will need to import and initialize it your AppDelegate.
-By default CrowdinSDK uses Crowdin localization provider.
-To properly setup please read [providers documentation](Documentation/Providers.md).
+In order to start using CrowdinSDK you need to import and initialize it in your AppDelegate.
+By default, CrowdinSDK uses Crowdin localization provider.
+In order to properly setup it please read [providers documentation](Documentation/Providers.md).

-Also you can use your own provider implementation to get detailed istructions please read [providers documentation](Documentation/Providers.md) or look on 'CustomLocalizationProvider in Example project'.
+Also you can use your own provider implementation.
+To get the detailed istructions please read [providers documentation](Documentation/Providers.md) or look at 'CustomLocalizationProvider in Example project'.

 ##### Swift